refringe/spt-id-highlighter/README.md

 ## Features

-- **Hover Information**: Hover over an item ID to see the full item name or short name, depending on your settings.
+- **Hover Information**: Hover over a SPT ID to see additional information about the object.
 - **Multilingual Support**: Choose from a variety of languages for item names and descriptions.
+- **Custom ID Support**: Add a `.sptids` file to your project to provide information on custom IDs.
+[Example here.](https://github.com/refringe/spt-id-highlighter/wiki/Custom-ID-Support)

 ![Hover Feature Example](https://github.com/refringe/spt-id-highlighter/blob/main/images/example.gif?raw=true)